Quantum software and algorithms research

 - We collaborate.
 This includes with other research groups

-care.
-If you wish to establish collaborations with an external
+you wish to collaborate with an external party, great!

-party, great!
-Please initiate a discussion with the group lead
+Please initiate a discussion with the group lead first.

 - We provide proper attribution.
-Always cite your sources and
+Always cite sources and

-images in your written work and presentations, even if that source
+images in written work and presentations, even if the source is

-is yourself.
-When using external libraries in your project, make
+yourself.
+When using external software libraries, make sure

 - It's okay to make mistakes.
 Everyone makes them, this is